Amazon Echo Show 15 vs. Nest Hub Max: Battle of the big displays

 These two smart displays represent the biggest displays available from Google and Amazon.
 Both pack a lot of features into the devices, but which is best for you really comes down to a few things: need, use, and which digital assistant you prefer.

 Based purely on size, the Echo Show 15 wins.
 It isn't just big for the sake of being big.
 Amazon has done a good job of making use of the big display with Alexa Widgets.
 Customizing the info you see on the screen is unique and adds a ton of utility.
 If you're a busy individual managing schedules and tasks, being able to see information quickly at a glance is wonderful.
-The Nest Hub Max kind of does this, but it isn't customizable and offers less utility in this way.
+The Google Nest Hub Max kind of does this, but it isn't customizable and offers less utility in this way.